 Memorial Day Good Turn

-Scouts of all ages are invited to participate in the Memorial Day Good Turn, hosted by the Gravois Trail District.
-Check-in runs from 11:30 a.m.-12:15 p.m. in front of Building 24 on the Missouri National Guard Base adjacent to the ceremony.
+Scouts of all ages are invited to participate in the Memorial Day Good Turn.
+Check-in for Jefferson Barracks Good Turn, hosted by the Gravois Trail District, runs from 11:30 a.m.-12:15 p.m. in front of Building 24 on the Missouri National Guard Base adjacent to the ceremony.
 The procession from the National Guard Base to the cemetery will begin at 12:30 p.m.
 Upon check-in, the unit leader will receive a unit participation ribbon.
 A Memorial Day Good Turn patch will be available for $3; segment patch is 50 cents.

 Here’s some important information to know before you go: